siscia/ComputerEthicsPresentation/PITCHME.md

 #VSLIDE

-I hope to have show my point, on the ethical necessity of being involved in the political process as technophilies.
+I hope to have show my point, on the ethical necessity of being involved in the political process as technophiles.

 #VSLIDE